omelianlevkovych/leetcode/README.md

 ```
 1748 - solved with sorting O(n*logn) while using hashmap its O(n)
 1380 - from solution, zip(), *matrix, set intersection operator &
+1769 - there are smarter solution with O(n)
 ```

 Didin't get the solution yet: